nobrefelipe/vue-css-variable-parallax/README.md

 # Vue CSS Variables Parallax

-Allow to create powerfull parallax effects by using CSS Variables When the element gets to the viewport,
+Allow to create powerfull parallax effects by using CSS Variables when the element gets to the viewport,
 <br>a `--scroll-amount` css variable will be attached to it
 and will be updated by the scrolled amount. <br>
 In the CSS we have a `--multiplier` variable, which will manager the speed and direction